Bungy & Canyon Swings

 Nevis Catapult & Nevis Swing — Queenstown

-Who it suits: Groups of friends (tandem on the swing is chaos and bonding in one), content creators chasing reactions.
+Who it suits: Groups of friends (tandem on the swing is pure shared chaos), couples, and anyone chasing big reactions and even better clips for their socials.

 Kawarau Bridge Bungy — 43 m, Queenstown (Gibbston)

-Kawarau is where AJ Hackett turned a wild idea into a global rite of passage.
-The bridge sits over jade-blue water in the Gibbston Valley, and the whole thing just feels right: heritage bridge, river gorge, cheering crowd.
-It’s tall enough to kick the heart into gear but not so high you second-guess your life choices.
-Ask for a water touch: fingertips if you’re coy, shoulder dunk if you’re committed.
-Either way, the bounce back is a burst of pure joy.
+Where it all began, This is the original AJ Hackett bungy: a historic bridge over jade-blue water in the Gibbston Valley, with a built-in crowd and big “this just feels right” energy.
+It’s high enough to get your heart thumping, but not so extreme you rethink your life choices.
+Go for a water touch—just fingertips if you’re shy, full shoulder dunk if you’re all in—and bounce back grinning.

 The Ledge Bungy — ~47 m, Queenstown Skyline

-Why go: Skyline views, creative jumps, easy to pair with luge runs and sunset drinks.
+Why go?
+Skyline panoramas, creative jumps, and easy to bundle with luge rides and sunset drinks.

 Taupō Bungy — 47 m, Taupō

-Why go: That water.
-That colour.
-Central North Island location that slides into any road trip.
+Why go?
+That water, that colour, and a Central North Island location that slots into almost any road trip.

-Who it suits: Road-trippers, families with older teens, photographers.
+Who it suits: Road-trippers, families with older teens, and anyone who travels with a camera.

 Rotorua Bungy — ~43 m, Velocity Valley (Rotorua)